lloc/wordpress-plugins-phpunit/README.md

 > You could also decide to run your tests with the configuration parameters from the command-line.
 See the next part (hint: 'scripts')!

 Great!
-Now let's add some sections to *composer.json* file:
+Add some sections to the *composer.json* file:

 - **name**: that's the project's name for packagist.org
 - **description**: that's the description for packagist.org